Sole Proprietor Business Insurance: FAQ Fast Answers

 Determine appropriate coverage amounts

 Use the revenue level and growth stage tables above to set your baseline coverage limits.
 Most client contracts require $1 million to $2 million general liability minimums.
-Calculate if an umbrella policy makes sense based on your personal net worth.
-List all business equipment and inventory to determine property coverage needs.
+Consider an umbrella policy based on your personal net worth.
+List all business equipment and inventory to set property coverage needs.

 3. 3